<> <> <> <>

 How does Mounjaro work for weight loss?

-If you haven't heard of Mounjaro before, it's no surprise as the drug was only recently approved by the US FDA (Food and Drug Administration) [1].
+If you haven't heard of Mounjaro before, it's no surprise, as the drug was only recently approved by the US FDA (Food and Drug Administration) [1].

 But, you might be more familiar with similar medications, like Wegovy (this contains the active ingredient semaglutide, which is also found in diabetes treatment Ozempic), which have also shown promising signs for weight loss.

-This medication mimics the hormones naturally present in the body, typically produced by the intestine.
+This medication mimics the hormones naturally present in the body, typically produced by the intestines.
 Their role is to slow down digestion to help you feel fuller for longer, making it easier to consume smaller portions and manage hunger levels.

 With your appetite lower than usual, resetting your eating habits is much easier and weight loss is more attainable, too.

 According to clinical trials, GLP-1/GIP treatment is the most effective treatment for weight loss that is available right now.
 One study¹ of over 2,500 patients from July 2022 found an average of up to 20.9% body weight loss in patients on GLP-1/GIP after 72 weeks.
-In the same study, up to 90.9% of patients were able to achieve at least 5% weight loss, up to 83.5% were able to achieve at least 10% weight loss and 56.7% were able to achieve at least 20% weight loss in 72 weeks of treatment.
+In the same study, up to 90.9% of patients were able to achieve at least 5% weight loss, up to 83.5% were able to achieve at least 10% weight loss, and 56.7% were able to achieve at least 20% weight loss in 72 weeks of treatment.

 What's most promising is that these trials indicate that Mounjaro can help patients improve their blood sugar levels and rapidly lose weight without putting them at a high risk of hypoglycemia [1].